afrind/moq-test/draft-afrind-moq-test.md

 If any namespace tuple field other than zero is not a positive integer, or is outside the supported range of the publisher, a SUBSCRIBE_ERROR or FETCH_ERROR is returned.

-Upon receiving a vald SUBSCRIBE or FETCH for a moq-test track, the publisher MUST publish objects according to the parameters of the namespace.
+Upon receiving a valid SUBSCRIBE or FETCH for a moq-test track, the publisher MUST publish objects according to the parameters of the namespace.

+Upon receiving a SUBSCRIBE_ANNOUNCES with a Track Namespace, the publisher MUST use PUBLISH to send objects according to the parameters of the namespace.
+If the publisher receives a PUBLISH_ERROR, it will stop sending objects immediately.

 The payload of each published object is the charater t (for test) repeated for the length of the payload.